 Mr. Clarke E. Fox, Legislative Committee Chairman, serves as President of Foxhill Farms, Inc., a peanut, cotton, corn, soybean, watermelon, and timber farm.
-Mr. Fox also serves as a director of the Virginia/Carolinas Peanut Promotions (promotes peanut industry).

 Mr. Jeffrey W. Griffith is a grain, hay, and vegetable farmer.
-He serves as vice president of the Anne Arundel County Farm Bureau (agriculture, insurance, service, and lobbying organization) and is a member of Future Farmers of America Alumni (promoting FFA) and the Maryland Soybean Board (administering checkoff).
+He serves as a director of the Anne Arundel County Farm Bureau (agriculture, insurance, service, and lobbying organization) and is a member of Future Farmers of America Alumni (promoting FFA) and the Maryland Soybean Board (administering checkoff).